coreylfarrow/BallPlex.bundle/README.md

 **If you have a previous version of BallPlex, please remove it before installing an updated version**

-1. Download the latest version of BallPlex [here](https://github.com/kevcenteno/BallPlex/archive/v0.4.zip)
+1. Download the latest version of BallPlex [here](https://github.com/kevcenteno/BallPlex/archive/master.zip)
-2. Extract the `BallPlex-0.4` folder from the zip file and rename this folder to `BallPlex.bundle`
+2. Extract the `BallPlex-master` folder from the zip file and rename this folder to `BallPlex.bundle`
 3. Move the `BallPlex.bundle` folder from step 3 into the Plex Media Server, Plug-ins folder:
   * Mac: `~/Library/Application Support/Plex Media Server/Plug-ins/`
   * Windows: `C:\Users\<your user>\AppData\Local\Plex Media Server\Plug-ins`